jackrh/monokai-pro.nvim/README.md

-Monokai Pro theme redone to match Doom's Monokai
+Monokai Pro theme redone to match Doom's Monokai for the spectrum theme